Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/SpringSecurity/docs/sample-03-multiple-resource-server.md

 ## 3.6.
 Register resource-server-1
 Read [document about registering an application], register an application named **resource-server-1**.
 Get the client-id: **<resource-server-1-client-id>**.

 ## 3.7.
-Add a client secret for resource-server-1
-Read [document about adding a client secret], add a client secret.
-Get the client-secret value: **<resource-server-1-client-secret>**.

-## 3.8.
-Add a redirect URI for resource-server-1
-Read [document about adding a redirect URI], add redirect URI: **http://localhost:8080/login/oauth2/code/**.

-## 3.9.
 Expose apis for resource-server-1
 Read [document about exposing an api], expose 2 scopes for resource-server-1: **resource-server-1.scope-1** and **resource-server-1.scope-2**, choose **Admins and users** for **Who can consent** option.

-## 3.10.
+## 3.8.
 Register resource-server-2
 Read [document about registering an application], register an application named **resource-server-2**.
 Get the client-id: **<resource-server-2-client-id>**.

-## 3.11.
+## 3.9.
 Expose apis for resource-server-2
 Read [document about exposing an api], expose 2 scopes for resource-server-2: **resource-server-2.scope-1** and **resource-server-2.scope-2**, choose **Admins and users** for **Who can consent** option.

-## 3.12.
-Authorize resource-server-1 to access resource-server-2
-Read [MS docs about exposing an api], pre-authorize resource-server-1 to access resource-server-2.

 # 4. Run sample applications
-1. Fill these placeholders in **application.yml**, then run [sample-04-client].
+1. Fill these placeholders in **application.yml**, then run [sample-03-client].
-2. Fill these placeholders in **application.yml**, then run [sample-04-resource-server-1].
+2. Fill these placeholders in **application.yml**, then run [sample-03-resource-server-1].
-3. Fill these placeholders in **application.yml**, then run [sample-04-resource-server-2].
+3. Fill these placeholders in **application.yml**, then run [sample-03-resource-server-2].
 4. Open browser(for example: [Edge]), close all [InPrivate window], and open a new [InPrivate window].
-5. Access **http://localhost:8080**, it will return login page.
+5. Access **http://localhost:8080/resource-server-all**, it will return login page.
+6. Click **client-1-resource-server-1**, it will redirect to Microsoft login page.
+7. Input username and password, it will return permission request page: let user permit **client-1** to access **resource-server-1**.
+8. Click **Accept**, then it will return permission request page: let user permit **client-1** to access **resource-server-2**.
-6. Input username and password, it will return **Hello, this is sample-04-client.**, which means user log in successfully.
+9. Click **Accept**, then it will return **Hello, this is sample-03-client, ...**.
+This means user log in successfully.
-7. Access **http://localhost:8080/resource-server-1**, it will return **Hello, this is resource-server-1.**, which means [sample-04-client] can access [sample-04-resource-server-1].
+10. Access **http://localhost:8080/resource-server-1**, it will return **Hello, this is resource-server-1.**, there is no permission request page anymore.
-8. Access **http://localhost:8080/resource-server-1/resource-server-2**, it will return **Hello, this is resource-server-2.**, which means [sample-04-resource-server-1] can access [sample-04-resource-server-2].
+11. Access **http://localhost:8080/resource-server-2**, it will return **Hello, this is resource-server-2.**, there is no permission request page anymore.

 # 5. Homework
+1. If there are 100 clients configured in application.yml, the permission request page will appear 100 times.
+Please investigate how to reduce the consent page.

-[Azure Active Directory OAuth2 samples]: ../README.md
+[Azure Active Directory OAuth2 samples]: ../ServletApplications/OAuth2/README.md
 [Azure Active Directory]: https://azure.microsoft.com/services/active-directory/
 [OAuth2]: https://oauth.net/2/
 [Spring Security]: https://spring.io/projects/spring-security
 [OAuth 2.0 authorization code flow]: https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow
 [access token]: https://docs.microsoft.com/azure/active-directory/develop/access-tokens
-[on behalf of flow]: https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow
-[sample-04-on-behalf-of-flow]: ../sample-04-on-behalf-of-flow
+[sample-03-multiple-resource-server]: ../ServletApplications/OAuth2/sample-03-multiple-resource-server
 [document about creating an Azure AD tenant]: https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant#create-a-new-azure-ad-tenant
 [document about registering an application]: https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app
 [document about adding users]: https://docs.microsoft.com/azure/active-directory/fundamentals/add-users-azure-active-directory
 [document about adding a client secret]: https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#add-a-client-secret
 [document about adding a redirect URI]: https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#add-a-redirect-uri
 [document about exposing an api]: https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis
-[sample-04-client]: ../sample-04-on-behalf-of-flow/sample-04-client
-[sample-04-resource-server-1]: ../sample-04-on-behalf-of-flow/sample-04-resource-server-1
-[sample-04-resource-server-2]: ../sample-04-on-behalf-of-flow/sample-04-resource-server-2
+[sample-03-client]: ../ServletApplications/OAuth2/sample-03-multiple-resource-server/sample-03-client
+[sample-03-resource-server-1]: ../ServletApplications/OAuth2/sample-03-multiple-resource-server/sample-03-resource-server-1
+[sample-03-resource-server-2]: ../ServletApplications/OAuth2/sample-03-multiple-resource-server/sample-03-resource-server-2
 [Edge]: https://www.microsoft.com/edge?r=1
 [InPrivate window]: https://support.microsoft.com/microsoft-edge/browse-inprivate-in-microsoft-edge-cd2c9a48-0bc4-b98e-5e46-ac40c84e27e2